getfem/getfem/doc/sphinx/source/userdoc/model_ALE_rotating.rst

 the displacement with respect to this intermediate configuration, the advantage is that if this additional displacement with respect to the rigid body motion is small, it is possible to use a small deformation model (for instance linearized elasticity).

-Due to the objectivity properties of standard consistutive laws, the expression od these laws in the intermediate configuration is most of the time identical to the expression in a standard reference configuration except for the expression of the time derivative which are modified because the change of coordinate is  nonconstant in time :
+Due to the objectivity properties of standard consistutive laws, the expression of these laws in the intermediate configuration is most of the time identical to the expression in a standard reference configuration except for the expression of the time derivative which are modified because the change of coordinate is  nonconstant in time :

 .. math::